codepradosh/Personalized-cancer-diagnosis/README.md

 # Business constraints:

--errors can be costly
+- errors can be costly

--interpretability is very important
+- interpretability is very important

--No low latency is required
+- No low latency is required

--Probability of a data-point belonging to each class is needed
+- Probability of a data-point belonging to each class is needed

 # Data Overview: